notchopp/Coya-AI/VAPI_WEBHOOK_SETUP.md

 ## 💡 How Context Injection Works

-**Option 1: Webhook Response (Recommended)**
-- The webhook automatically returns full business context in every response
-- Vapi can access this data from the webhook response
-- No additional tool calls needed
-- More efficient (1 call instead of 15-20)

-**Option 2: Separate Tool Call**
+**Important Note**: Webhooks are typically one-way (Vapi sends data to you, you acknowledge).
+Whether Vapi can use webhook response data for context injection is unclear.
+The tool approach is the standard method.

+**Option 1: Tool Call (Recommended - Known to Work)**
 - Add `/api/vapi-context` as a Server URL tool in Vapi
 - Vapi calls it when needed: `{ "to_number": "{{phoneNumber.number}}" }`
-- Returns same business context data
+- Returns full business context data
-- Use this if you need explicit tool calls in your workflow
+- This is the standard approach for context injection
+- **This is what you should use** - it's designed for this purpose

+**Option 2: Webhook Response (Uncertain - Needs Testing)**
+- The webhook automatically returns full business context in every response
+- **We're not 100% certain if Vapi can use this data**
+- If you want to test: Check Vapi logs to see if it accesses the webhook response
+- If it doesn't work, use Option 1 (Tool Call)

+**Recommendation**: Use the Tool approach (Option 1) - it's designed for this and we know it works once the environment variable is set.